sebastian-lapuschkin/lrp_toolbox/README.md

 # The LRP Toolbox for Artificial Neural Networks (1.3.1)

-The Layer-wise Relevance Propagation (LRP) algorithm explains a classifer's prediction specific  to  a  given  data  point  by  attributing relevance scores to  important  components of  the  input  by  using  the  topology  of  the  learned  model  itself.
+The Layer-wise Relevance Propagation (LRP) algorithm explains a classifier's prediction specific  to  a  given  data  point  by  attributing relevance scores to  important  components of  the  input  by  using  the  topology  of  the  learned  model  itself.